Qirtas/RAGDataMite/README.md

 - Converts them into LangChain-compatible `Document` objects
 - Generates vector embeddings for LangChain docs
 - Stores those embeddings in a vector DB
+- Can retrieve documents based on users questions
+- Can provide LLM (Claude) generated answers for users questions
+- Performed optimisation for selecting k (number of documents to retrieve and similarity thresholds)

 ## Project Structure